 To help navigate the process of selecting a parent loan, we encourage families to use ELM Select.
 This is a resource that will enable families to compare various loan products and borrower benefits.
 Lenders are listed based upon their historical lending with our parents.
 If you wish to use another lender that is not on this list, you have the right to do so.

 Application Instructions and Request Form: 2023-2024 PLUS Request Form

 Federal Direct PLUS

 The maximum amount a parent can borrow is verified by the College.
 It is determined by the total cost of attendance minus any financial aid awarded.
-Please refer to your financial aid award letter for these amounts.
+Please refer to your financial aid package for these amounts.

 Repayment of principal and interest begins after the second disbursement and will be arranged with your federal loan servicer.
 You may be eligible for payment deferment if you meet certain requirements determined by the Department of Education.
-More information will be available at the time you complete the on-line Department of Education application.
-Also, reference this website: https://studentaid.ed.gov/sa/types/loans/plus
+More information will be available at the time you complete the online Department of Education application and can be found at https://studentaid.gov/understand-aid/types/loans/plus/parent

 If a parent is denied a Federal Parent PLUS loan, the student may qualify for additional funds from the Federal Direct Unsubsidized loan program.
 The student will have to make the request for the additional funds in writing to the Financial Aid Office.
 Additional information regarding the Federal Direct Unsubsidized loan program can be found at: https://studentaid.ed.gov/sa/types/loans/subsidized-unsubsidized.

 Disbursement schedules are dictated by the Department of Education.
 The PLUS loan is payable in two disbursements, one-half of the total at the beginning of each semester, but not earlier than 10 days before the start of classes for each semester.